mauricetjmurphy/The_Foodie_Flask_App/README.md

 #### 3. JavaScript

 -   JsHint Metrics

-    -   There are 19 functions in the file.
+    -   There are 5 functions in this file.
-    -   The function with the largest signature takes 5 arguments, while the median is 1.
+    -   Function with the largest signature take 0 arguments, while the median is 0.
-    -   The largest function has 12 statements in it while the media is 1.
+    -   Largest function has 6 statements in it, while the median is 3.
     -   The most complex function has a cyclomatic complexity value of 2 while the median is 1.

+-   Warnings
+    -   'template literal syntax' is only available in ES6 (use 'esversion: 6').

 #### 4. Browsers